daguitosama/lab.file-uploads-r2/README.md

 -   start dev server, pnpm dev or the like
 -   open your browser on localhost:3000, now you have 2 avenues
     -   default: rich client js upload feature, with image preview, file size validation and stuff (FilePond based)
-    -   extra: HTML only feature for handling the uploads with plain HTML forms, you can se by disabling JS
+    -   extra: HTML only feature for handling the uploads with plain HTML forms, you can see it by disabling JS

 ## Tasty treat